The Noble Maritime Collection

 Daily Life at Sailors’ Snug Harbor and Treasures of Sailors’ Snug Harbor are two major exhibitions which explore the history and grandeur, as well as the routine activities of the famous retirement home for mariners, which had its heyday in the 19th century.

-Permanent exhibitions include John A. Noble’s houseboat studio; a ship model gallery; and period recreations of a Sailors’ Snug Harbor dormitory room and writing room.
+Permanent exhibitions include John A. Noble’s houseboat studio; a ship model gallery; and a period recreations of a Sailors’ Snug Harbor dormitory room.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.